Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 - Distance: 6–12 inches

-Athletes often use red light after workouts for faster recovery.
+Athletes often incorporate red light after workouts as part of their recovery routine.

 - Session length: 10–15 minutes